thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 .. epigraph::

-  where :math:`\alpha` is the attenuation coefficient.
+  where α denotes the attenuation coefficient.
 The amplitude of the acoustic wave decreases exponentially with time,

 .. math:: A(t) = A_0 \exp( -\alpha z )

 .. epigraph::

-  if :math:`A_0` is the initial wave amplitude.
+  if *A*\ :sub:`0` is the initial wave amplitude.

-To measure the attenuation coefficient with the substitution method, we measure the wave amplitude in a water-only path and after insertion of a sample with known thickness.
-Taking the ratio of the equation in both situations allows us to remove the :math:`A_0` constant and solve for the attenuation coefficient.
+To measure the attenuation coefficient with the substitution method, we measure the wave amplitude in a water-only path and after insertion of a TM sample with known thickness.
+Taking the ratio of the equation in both situations allows us to remove the *A*\ :sub:`0` constant and solve for the attenuation coefficient.

 .. image:: images/substitution_apparatus.png
   :width:  14cm